India asks utilities to import coal amid short supply as demand spikes

 In the first eight months of 2021, coal-fired electricity generation jumped 19.3%, faster than the 14.5% growth in renewable energy generation, POSOCO data showed.

 The share of coal-fired generation in the period rose to 72.9%, in line with 2019 levels but above the 69.2% in the same period of 2020.
-Overall power use tumbled in 2020 amid coronavirus lockdowns but has surged as restrictions have eased.
+Overall power use tumbled in the first half of 2020 amid coronavirus lockdowns but surged after restrictions were eased.

 A power ministry official said the installation of new renewable power sources had been slower than expected, at a time when power demand had risen more 13%.